Quantitative score assessment software tools | Bisulfite sequencing data analysis

 Recently, great interest has been aroused in decoding DNA methylation patterning to understand the generation of cell diversity.
-In addition to tracing the cell lineage (Shibata, 2012; Tsai et al., 2012), DNA methylation patterns can be used as a measure of the epigenetic heterogeneity in cell populations (Xie et al., 2011).
+In addition to tracing the cell lineage.
 In particular, with the emergence of next-generation sequencing techniques, rapidly accumulating deep bisulfite sequencing data allow the securitization of DNA methylation patterns on genome-wide scale.
 However, existing DNA methylation analysis tools mainly focus on the bisulfite sequencing data mapping and the comparison at DNA methylation level.
 No software has been developed to assess DNA methylation variations embedded in bisulfite sequencing data.

 A program to enable the visualisation and analysis of mapped sequence data.
 SeqMonk was written for use with mapped next generation sequence data but can in theory be used for any dataset which can be expressed as a series of genomic positions.
 It's main features are: (i) Import of mapped data from mapped data (BAM/SAM/bowtie etc), (ii) Creation of data groups for visualisation and analysis, (iii) Visualisation of mapped regions against an annotated genom, (iv) Flexible quantitation of the mapped data to allow comparisons between data sets, (v) Statistical analysis of data to find regions of interest and (vi) Creation of reports containing data and genome annotation.